Xia0ben/IQPlayground/README.md

     - variableByte : encoding and decoding of variable byte integers

+      ###### 1- Explaining Encoding :

+        + Get the last seven bits from the binary code 1100001001 is 0001001,
+        + Add 1 as the "head" bit (0001001 -> 10001001)
+        + Because there are still 3 bits left in the original binary code.
+          Get the remain 3 bits, this time use 0 as the "head" bit (110 -> 00000110)
+        + Because there is no remain in the original binary code put these two bytes together 0000011010001001 is the VB code.

 + RandomIndexing

     - Contains classes used for the random indexing of terms
+    - randomIndex : Contains a class with different functions to get context vector for a term
+    - vectorsSimilarity : Contains functions to calculate Cosinus distance between context vectors this distance is in the interval [0-2]

 + Stats